natcap/invest.users-guide/source/coastal_protection.rst

 where :math:`\nu \approx 1.17 \cdot 10^{-6} m^2.s^{-1}` is the kinematic viscosity of seawater, and :math:`\sigma=2\pi/T` is the wave frequency.

-In the model, we only estimated the rate of bed erosion for regions that are above MLLW, assuming that there is no mixture of sand and mud in the inter- and supra-tidal areas.
+The model estimates the rate of bed erosion for regions that are above MLLW, assuming that there is no mixture of sand and mud in the inter- and supra-tidal areas.
+Since the wave height :math:`H` and, therefore velocity at the bed :math:`U_{bed}` decays from the shoreline moving inland, the model is able to compute the spatial variation of the scour rate with respect to distance from the shoreline.
+By integrating the under the spatially varying scour rate curve and multiplying by the duration of the storm, the model also yields an approximate of the volumetric sediment loss at along the modeled profile.
+Further, since the reduction in habitat footprint and/or density will increase wave heights and, therefore, scour rates, the model computes the spatially varying scour rates and volumetric sediment loss for the present and modified habitat footprints.
+In other words, the model estimates the increase in erosion due to the removal of natural habitats.

 .. _cp-Limitations: